 Thanks for joining Pa.
 Voter Court Watch zoom to social media platforms live conversation on Compassion to Build Humanity.
 I alica dorsey founder of Pa.
 Voter Court Watch created the platform to help us come together and address the criminalization of vulnerable people in our communities.
 Debunking capitalistic stereotypes of vulnerable communities.
 My hope is together we can become vested to address the various forms of systemic racism taking place in our society.
 With focus on erasing the image of criminalizing communities.
 To the image of human beings who deserve a chance to live in safe productive communities of their culture not a forced black white mentality.

 Building Compassion 4 Humanity looks to address various concerns oppressing our voices.
 From manipulation of our votes and resources to the erasing of cultures with the whip of black and white divide and conquer mentality.
 The recent political attacks are quite brutal towards our communities and pushed the demand to defund the police.
 Defunding the police is another way of asking for alternative justice models that partner with our communities to help with creating a safe and productive community versus prison communities.

 Pa.
-Voter Court Watch has partner with several grassroots organizations, artist, individuals and the Pennsylvania Attorney:s General Office to produce conversations and transformative art projects that help build compassion 4 humanity.
+Voter Court Watch has partner with several grassroots organizations, artist and individuals to produce conversations and transformative art projects that help build compassion 4 humanity.
 Please plan to join our zoom to social media live healing conversations and transformative art projects.

 Compassion 4 Humanity Team